-If it does not create a hazard and the weather is agreeable, it is preferable to light the candles inside the sukkah, because that is the primary location of your meal.
-It is sufficient for even one or two candles to be lit in the sukkah.
+If it does not create a hazard and if the weather is agreeable, it is preferable to light the candles inside the Sukkah, because that is the primary location of your meals.
+It is sufficient for even one or two candles to be lit in the Sukkah for this purpose.